Craig Pindell, Fine Art Photographer

 cassette.

-I almost never use N+ development for 35mm.
-For my eye, it adds grain and diminishes highlight detail.
-I find that I can print with a more contrasty paper and compensate for the loss of contrast.
-If even more contrast is required, I can selenium tone the negative as well.
-When carrying multiple bodies, I also compromise by not carrying a body for N and a body for N-1, etc. If I carry one body for N and another body for N-2, when I photograph a scene that requires N-1, I expose it on the N-2 roll, and give the scene a bit more exposure.
+When carrying multiple bodies, I also compromise by not carrying a body for each development scheme (i.e. a body for N and a body for N-1, etc.) This could require three or four camera bodies for each film stock you are using.
+If I carry one body for N and another body for N-2, when I photograph a scene that requires N-1, I expose it on the N-2 roll, and give the scene a bit more exposure.
 This adds more exposure to the shadows, but still does not overexpose the highlights.
-The alternative would be to carry 3 or 4 or 5 cameras.

 Exposing Film: